SCUF Instinct Pro controller

 This controller can be used both wirelessly and wired if needed.
 With a battery that lasts around 40 hours, you won’t find yourself searching for the charger that often.

-While this doesn’t look like the most comfortable controller you could hold, it does look like the most durable.
+While this doesn’t look like the most comfortable controller you could hold, it does look the most durable.
 Weighing in at a hefty 352 grams, this is likely to do more damage to the floor you drop it on than the controller itself.
 The blocky design may turn a lot of gamers away from this controller but it looks like Razer has tried to improve the design a little bit with the integrated Chroma lighting.

 If you want a controller that simply feels great to use every time you pick it up, it will be hard to go back to using a standard controller after gaming with the Razer Raiju Ultimate.
 The buttons are tactile and clicky and feel like they could last forever.
 The settings row on the bottom of the controller has also had a bit of a redesign turning them into a great feature that you’ll find yourself using more than you’d think.